911-shruti/911-shruti/README.md

 - 👀 I was interested in Learning Java and things related to java but now moving towards Data Science and Python
 - 🌱 I’m currently learning Python and concepts of Data Science
 - 💞️ I’m looking to collaborate on small projects.
-- 📫 you can reach via linkedIn
+- 📫 you can reach me via linkedIn

 <!---